 - a funny little clown

-- a tall young manager
+- a tall young soldier

-- a big powerful sound
+- a loud distant sound

-- a small plastic doll
+- a cheap plastic doll

 (2) Adjective that comes after a noun is called a predicative adjective

-- The measurement was difficult but accurate.
+- The measurements were difficult but accurate.

 - The question sounds silly.